robotology/robotology-superbuild/README.md

 For what regards CMake, the robotology-superbuild requires CMake 3.19 .
 If you are using a recent Debian-based system such as Ubuntu 22.04, the default CMake is recent enough and you do not need to do further steps.

-If instead you use an older distro in which the default version of CMake is older, you can easily install a newer CMake version in several ways.
-For the following distributions, we recommend the following methods:
-* Ubuntu 20.04 "Focal" : install a recent CMake via Kitware APT Repository, see https://apt.kitware.com/ .

 For some [profile](doc/cmake-options.md#profile-cmake-options) or [dependency](doc/cmake-options.md#dependencies-cmake-options) specific CMake option you may need to install additional system dependencies, following the dependency-specific documentation listed in the following.
 If you do not want to enable an option, you should ignore the corresponding section and continue with the installation process.

 Note that the `ROBOTOLOGY_USES_GAZEBO` option is enabled by default (except on Ubuntu 24.04 when installing with apt dependencies), so you should install Gazebo Classic unless you plan to disable this option.

 #### `ROBOTOLOGY_USES_GAZEBO`

-On Linux with apt dependencies install Gazebo Classic, if you are on:
-* Ubuntu 20.04

-follow the instructions available at https://gazebosim.org/tutorials?tut=install_ubuntu .
-Make sure to install also the development files, i.e. `libgazebo*-dev` on Debian/Ubuntu.

-Otherwise, if you are on other supported Debian/Ubuntu systems, just install the system provided gazebo package with:
+If you are on Ubuntu 22.04 or another Debian/Ubuntu systems where the `libgazebo-dev` Gazebo Classic package is available in apt, just install the system provided gazebo package with:
 ~~~~
 sudo apt install libgazebo-dev
 ~~~~

-If you are on Ubuntu 24.04, please use conda if you want to install Gazebo Classic, as no Gazebo Classic packages are available via apt.
+If you are on Ubuntu 24.04, please use conda or pixi to install robotology-superbuild dependencies if you want to install Gazebo Classic, as no Gazebo Classic packages are available via apt.

 #### `ROBOTOLOGY_USES_GZ`